-- 1. Tardy to Class- Students are expected to be in class on time and ready to learn.
-A student will be considered tardy to class if they are not present when class begins. - 2.
-Chronic or Habitual Truant Defined as a student subject to compulsory school attendance and who is absent without valid cause from such attendance for 5 percent (5%) or more of the previous 180 regular attendance days.
-Doctor notes, or medical documentation, may be required for each health-related absence as deemed necessary by school administration. - 3.
-Excused Absence or Excused Tardy- Defined as an absence or tardy that is reported to the attendance office by the student's parent/guardian for a valid cause as defined in the Illinois School Code: Illness, death in the immediate family, family emergency, observance of a religious holiday, voting pursuant to the Illinois Election Code, such other situations beyond the control of the student as determined by the Board of Education, or such other circumstances which cause reasonable concern to the parent/guardian for the mental, emotional or physical health or safety of the student.
-Court appearances and medical/dental appointments are excused. - 4.
-Unexcused Absence or Unexcused Tardy- Being absent and tardy to school is not sanctioned by the district.
-Unexcused absences and tardiness include but are not limited to: family vacations, unnecessary parent sign outs, class cutting, working, missing the bus, oversleeping, shopping, car trouble, personal appointments, senior pictures, needed at home (babysitting, waiting for repairman, etc.), skip days, obtaining a driver's permit and other avoidable absences.
-High school students who are over the age of 17 may be denied enrollment for one semester for failure to meet minimum attendance standards if all of the following conditions are met: - a.
-The student was absent without valid cause for 20% of more of the attendance days in the semester immediately prior to the current semester. - b.
-The student and the student's parent or guardian are given written notice warning that the student is subject to denial from enrollment for one semester unless the student is absent without valid cause less than 20% of the attendance days in the current semester. - c.
-Student's parent or guardian is provided the right to appeal the notice, as determined by the State Board of Education in accordance with due process. - d.
-Student is provided attendance remediation services, including without limitation assessment, counseling, and support services, - e.
-Student is absent without valid cause for 20% or more of the attendance days in the current semester.
+- 1. Tardy to Class - While students are expected to be in each class on time and ready to learn, a student not present when class begins will be considered tardy to class. - 2.
+Chronic Truant Defined as a student subject to compulsory school attendance and who is absent without valid cause from such attendance for 5% or more of the previous 180 regular attendance days.
+Administration may require doctor notes, and/or medical documentation may be required for each health-related absence if a student is chronically truant. - 3.
+Excused Absence or Excused Tardy Absence or tardy reported to the attendance office by a student's parent/guardian or an eligible student for a valid cause as defined in the Illinois School Code including: illness (including mental or behavioral health of the student), death in the immediate family, family emergency, college visit, religious holiday observance, voting pursuant to Illinois Election Code, such other situations beyond the control of the student as determined by the Board of Education, or such other circumstances which cause reasonable concern to the parent/guardian for the mental, emotional or physical health or safety of the student.
+Court appearances, exclusionary discipline, and medical/dental appointments are excused.